message/iata/NZ.md

 - passengers who have a visa and have been granted an exemption before departure; details can be found at <a href="https://www.immigration.govt.nz/formshelp/request-for-travel-to-new-zealand">https://www.immigration.govt.nz/formshelp/request-for-travel-to-new-zealand</a> ;
 - passengers arriving from Australia, Cook Isl. or Niue if they in the past 14 days have only been in Australia, Cook Isl., New Zealand or Niue.
 2. Passengers who in the past 14 days have been in or transited through India are not allowed to enter.
-- This does not apply to:
-- passengers with a diplomatic passport and a diplomatic visa;
-- passengers who are members of the New Zealand Defence Force.
 3. Passengers are not allowed to transit.
 - This does not apply to:
 - nationals of Australia and New Zealand;